A Complete Guide to Angel Investors for Small Businesses and Startups

 1. Lack of preparation

 Not having a well-written business plan, a credible set of financial forecasts, a strong team and a clear value proposition can make it difficult to attract angel investors.
+Understanding what angel investors look for in a startup is crucial for success.

 2. Unrealistic expectations